Stay Healthy and Safe When Traveling

 Buy travel insurance and check that you’re booking with airlines and hotels that have reasonable cancellation policies.
 I had to cancel several flights this past spring and summer with a few different airlines.
 It got so confusing which airlines gave me my money back, versus travel points back to my Chase Sapphire card, versus a credit to a future flight.
 And of course, they all have different timelines on how long the credit lasts before expiring.
 I ended up creating an Excel document to track all of the refunds and credits I had received and which ones I still hadn’t heard a response from.
 To make things easy for you, The Points Guy compiled a huge list of all major airlines and their current COVID change and cancellation policies.

-You should always check to see what’s going on in the city or country you’re heading to before you go.
-Whether it’s to be informed about political unrest, a hurricane warning or the current coronavirus pandemic.
+You should always check to see what’s going on in the city or country you’re heading to before you go, whether it’s to be informed about political unrest, a hurricane warning or the current coronavirus pandemic.
 Some states require COVID testing before landing, or shortly after you’ve landed, or both.
 Do your research ahead of time and check back often because it keeps changing as cases rise and fall.
-Check out this blog post by Jack’s Paks for regularly updated information on where American’s can travel and the COVID guidelines of those destinations.

 This goes without saying.
 Many states, airlines, resorts, restaurants, and other public spaces require masks.
 Plus, it’s the right thing to do to keep yourself and those around you safe.
 If you want to be extra careful, wear a face shield in addition to your mask.
 I purchased face shield to wear when I fly to New York next month because I have a few high risk family members in New York, and I’m not taking any chances.